TongLing/tongling.github.io/_pages/about.md

 <!--
 **I'm actively interviewing to advance my career in a assistant professor or postdoc position in the United States.
 If you are looking for candidates specialized in AI in biomedical informatics, please do not hesitate to reach out.** -->

-I’m testing a new method to establish connection for research collaboration.
-If you have any interest and would like to collaborate with me, you can [click here](https://docs.google.com/forms/d/e/1FAIpQLSeUVQQL8nbCAC8MFUDGfafvxWAfPwx337xD2DnC8Ng3vY6xQg/viewform) to fill a form.
+I’m testing a new method to establish research connections.
+If you would like to collaborate with me, you can [click here](https://docs.google.com/forms/d/e/1FAIpQLSeUVQQL8nbCAC8MFUDGfafvxWAfPwx337xD2DnC8Ng3vY6xQg/viewform) to fill a form.
 I will contact you as soon as possible.
 ## Biography

 I'm Ling Tong (童凌), a PhD candidate in the Department of Health Informatics and Administration at the [University of Wisconsin-Milwaukee](https://uwm.edu/), and I'm currently working in [Center for Biomedical Data and Language Processing](https://sites.uwm.edu/jakeluo/).
 My primary research interests are medical informatics and artificial intelligence.